Andreww0901/TOGAS/README.md

 #### T-Count Optimising Genetic Algorithm for State-Preparation

-- Random state preperation using genetic algorithms
+- Quantum state preperation using genetic algorithms
 - Optimised for T-Count (Can be more generally applied to different types of quantum computer instead of just IBM Quantum systems)

-**Execute from GUI.py**
+**Execute from MainGUI.py**

 Note:

- - If simulating using noise, you will need an IBM Quantum account.
+ - If simulating using noise, you will need an IBM Quantum account:

  - In ```MainGUI.py``` uncomment: ```IBMProvider.save_account(token="MY_API_TOKEN", overwrite=True)``` (*Line 17*) and replace ```MY_API_TOKEN``` with the token associated with your IBM Quantum account.